microsoft/aks-ingress-contour-cert-manager-lets-encrypt/README.md

   ```

-- Check the endpoint
+- Check the endpoints
-  - Result should be 301

     ```bash

+    # Result should be 301
     http http://$LAB_FQDN/benchmark/17

-    ```

-- Check the https endpoint
-  - Result should be 200
+    # Result should be 200
-    - 0123456789ABCDEF0

-    ```bash

     http https://$LAB_FQDN/benchmark/17

     ```